Basement Renovation Guide

 Confirm your jurisdiction authority

-Engage a Dubai Municipality registered engineer or consultant
+Engage a Dubai Municipality registered engineer

 Prepare your documents package